 I have had the same face powder since I was in high school.
-Ninety-nine percent of my outfits involve a blazer or a faux-leather jacket, and a t-shirt.
+Ninety-nine percent of my outfits involve a blazer or a faux-leather jacket and a t-shirt.
 The only jewelry I wear is a pair of stud earrings.
 I love to cook and ordering takeout offends my New England thrifty sensibilities.
-I sew my clothes when they have a rip.
+I sew my clothes when they rip.
 Basically, you could say that I’m low-maintenance.
 In the lesbian community, I’m sometimes considered a chapstick lesbian.
 Responsible and self-sufficient.
 I pride myself on my independence and place a lot of value on keeping things simple.
 Okay, fine, I guess you might also say that I’m a little uptight.

 Despite this, I seem to have a tendency to date about as far across the “maintenance” scale as possible.
 My type is so high femme, so high-maintenance, that she schedules all of our trips around her eyelash appointments.
 I also seem to find myself intrigued by wild and reckless party girls with a lack of time management.